8 Qawl 165 B.E. (Baha’i calendar)

 Soundtrack in my head: Bob Dylan, “With God On Our Side”

 I must admit that I was a bit nervous about posting that I felt the presence of God while in the Baha’i Temple yesterday.
-There’s the notion of believing in God, but it feels like I’m walking a razor-thin line when I say that I’ve experienced God.
+There’s the notion of believing in God, but it feels like I’m walking a razor-thin line when I say that I’ve had an experience of God.
 That kind of stuff can get you in trouble.
 As such, I feel like I need to expound more on this subject.

 On one hand, there are people who don’t believe in God at all, so for them, if I tell them that I’ve felt the presence of God, I’m automatically being delusional.
 Then there’s the very real and very legitimate concern that some people, throughout history, have claimed to have spoken with God and used that claim to justify questionable and sometimes even heinous things.
 Certainly there have been no shortage of people during wartime who have been convinced that God has been on their side.
 There are also many people who believe in God, but don’t think that God communicates directly with people.

 I can say that I’ve experienced the presence of God to a number of differing degrees.
-I feel that I’ve directly felt God’s presence maybe four or five times in my life.
 During these times, I’ve been awed or overwhelmed by the feeling of a loving presence.
-Three of those times have been inside the Baha’i Temple.
-A fourth time was in November 1989 when I was taking one of my evening walks along Mulholland Drive in Los Angeles.
+A couple of those times were in Baha’i Temple.
+Another time was in November 1989 when I was taking one of my evening walks along Mulholland Drive in Los Angeles.
 At that time, I was considering becoming a Baha’i, and that was probably where I felt the strongest feeling of love, and encouragement.

 I feel one has to be careful when someone says that God has spoken to them.
 I do think that there is a real risk of fanciful thinking, or “hearing what one wants to hear.”
 There have been a couple of times I’ve had the feeling that God has spoken to me, and once, it was something I didn’t really want to hear.
 In that particular case, the full meaning of God’s expectation didn’t become fully clear to me until many years later.
 Part of the reason is that I wasn’t ready to accept what I was hearing, but I think part of it was also judiciousness and care in not over-interpreting what was happening.